 A few years ago, gambling activity appeared in the city of Bunia.
 Small gambling stalls quickly multiplied across the city, drawing large crowds, and even attracting children!

 For a starting sum of 500 Congolese Francs, children place bets alongside adults on the results of football matches, for example.
 When their bets are wrong, the money is automatically lost.
-For those who win and come away with a significant amount, the money is quickly spent on alcohol, drugs or other substances.
+For those who win and come away with a significant amount, they quickly spend those money on alcohol, drugs or other substances.

 A plea from the young people of Bunia

 We, the Young Reporters, in collaboration with our friends from the Children’s Parliament, have found it necessary to make an appeal to the Mayor of the city of Bunia asking him to implement restrictive measures.
-Those running these stalls cannot continue to accept children!
+The people running these stalls cannot continue to accept children!

 Enfants Reporters Ituri